Organisation of Classes

 Every class in our school (assuming a class size of 30) benefits from AT LEAST a 1:15 child: adult ratio, as each class is supported by a well-qualified teaching assistant (TA) as well as the class teacher.
-We are lucky that many of our TAs are also qualified teachers.

 In addition to the class-based staff, the school also employs a Learning Mentor/Playworker (who supports children at playtime and supports children’s emotional development).

 Part-time teachers facilitate “planning time” for class teachers.

 Grosvenor Park recognises that all children are different and learn at varying rates.
 Therefore, a range of teaching styles is employed to suit the needs of differing stages of development and to cater for the requirements of particular subjects.
 We aim to extend every pupils' learning capacity in preparation for the next stage of their educational career and their future lives.

 New parents often have questions about mixed-age classes.

 Teaching a mixture of ages, year groups and abilities in one class is more common than might be expected.
 All local education authorities in England (including Lancashire) have schools operating mixed-age classes, and, according to the Department for Education, the number of schools taking this approach is rising.

 We believe that there are great advantages in ‘vertically grouping’ our classes.
 International studies have shown that children can develop cognitively and socially through interacting with older and younger children.